AbstractSDK/contracts/docs/src/2_introduction/1_design_space.md

 ```

-### Self-Hosted Applications
+### Innovative: Self-Hosted Applications

-By self-hosted applications we mean applications that are **fully** owned by the user.
-This means that the user does not have to transfer funds to the application's smart-contract in order to use it.
-Instead the user can deploy the application's smart-contract to their own account and use it from there.
-This is a novel concept that is only possible with the Abstract SDK.
+Self-hosted applications, on the other hand, represent a novel concept only achievable with the Abstract SDK.
+Here, __users own their applications__ and don't need to transfer funds to the application's smart contract.
+Instead, they deploy the smart contract to their account, which grants the application rights to access those funds.
+Each application is a new instantiation of a smart-contract that is owned and configurable by the user.
+The user can thus update the application's code, parameters, and permissions at any time, without relying on the application's maintainers.

 ```mermaid
 flowchart LR